tom-krieger/remediate_install/README.md

 ##### `license_file`

-Full qualified filename of the Remediate license file.
+Full qualified filename of the Remediate license file on your local system.
+Upload will be done by installer.

 ##### `docker_users`